Pre - University: Arts (Cultural and Heritage Studies)

-This is a Full-time One Year course which runs from Sept. to May, 4 days a week, Monday, Tuesday, Thursday and Friday.
+This is a Full-time One Year course which runs from Sept. to May.
 Exact details of the timetable will be given out to students during the induction process prior to class commencement in September.

 This course provides students with solid background knowledge and skills for progression to third level and thrive in an Arts or Media Degree.
 This course has an excellent record of graduate progression to UCD, TCD, IADT and NUI Maynooth.
 Students will learn about the cultural richness of Europe and will develop strong research, journalistic-writing and analytical skills.
 Learning is taken beyond the classroom space, with students touring Irish cultural landmarks and examining historic artefacts.
 Students will be given a broad education in culture and media, which will help give clarity on what area they would like to study at Higher Education level.

 - Leaving Certificate (LC Established, LCVP, LCA) or equivalent

 - A Full Level 4 QQI/FETAC Award (or equivalent)

 - For Mature Applicants (aged 21 or over) - appropriate experience will be considered in lieu of formal qualifications.
 Note: Mature applicants may be entitled to VTOS funding.
 For details about VTOS, please contact the college.

 - Applicants whose first language is not English require level B1 competency on the CEFR language framework.
 Applicants may be required to undergo English language testing to establish their language competency.

 - Folklore and Ethnology

 - Writing Skills for Journalism